GravityPDF/gravity-pdf-documentation/docs/v5/developer-supported-html-and-css.md

 ### Fixed Position Limitations

 Only top-level block elements can be `fixed` or `absolute` positioned.
 Fixed-position or floating elements nested inside other fixed-position or floating elements are not supported.
-Fixed elements will be restricted to inside the page margins, while absolute elements treats the entire page as the container.
+Fixed elements will be restricted to inside the page margins, while absolute elements treat the entire page as the container.

 [You can read more about fixed-positioning in the mPDF documentation](http://mpdf.github.io/what-else-can-i-do/fixed-position-blocks.html).